-The binding of a host cell and target cell receptor molecules leads to a formation of the phagocytic cup as a result of remodelling of the actin cytoskeleton.
-The phagocytic cup will expand slowly to enclose the target molecule and finally closes its distal end to form a sac-like structure refers as “Phagosome”.
-Later, the vesicle pinches off into the cytoplasm and refers to as an intermediary phagosome.
+The binding of a host cell and target cell receptor molecules form a phagocytic cup by remodelling the actin cytoskeleton.
+The phagocytic cup will expand slowly to enclose the target molecule and finally close its distal end to form a sac-like structure or “Phagosome”.
+Later, the vesicle pinches off into the cytoplasm and forms an intermediary phagosome.

 Formation of Phagolysosome

-A phagocyte comprises of small intracellular or endocytic compartments, i.e. lysosomes which tend to fuse with the large phagosome.
-The fusion between an intermediary phagosome and lysosome results into the formation of a large, mature, acidic and microbicidal vesicle refers as “Phagolysosome”.
-The granules of lysosome change the membrane and interior characteristics by the progressive acidification of the intermediary phagosome.
+A phagocyte comprises small intracellular or endocytic compartments, i.e. lysosomes, which tend to fuse with the large phagosome.
+The fusion between an intermediary phagosome and lysosome results in forming a large, mature, acidic, and microbicidal vesicle known as phagolysosome.
+The granules of lysosomes change the membrane and interior characteristics by the progressive acidification of the intermediary phagosome.

 Inside the phagolysosome, microbial degradation occurs by the microbicidal activity of the lysosome.
-By the progressive acidification of the phagolysosome, the hydrolytic enzymes activate and causes microbial degradation.
+By the progressive acidification of the phagolysosome, the activated hydrolytic enzymes cause microbial degradation.
 The degradation can be oxygen-dependent or oxygen-independent.

 Functions of Phagocytosis

-- It is an essential process for the nutrients uptake in the unicellular or prokaryotic organisms.
+- It is an essential process for uptaking nutrients by the unicellular or prokaryotic organisms.

-- In mammalian cells, the process of phagocytosis forms the first line of defense where the specialized immune cells like macrophages, neutrophils, monocytes etc. ingest the foreign particle.
+- In mammalian cells, the process of phagocytosis forms the first line of defence where the specialized immune cells like macrophages, neutrophils, monocytes etc., ingest the foreign particle.

-- Phagocytosis is a cellular mechanism that not only limited to the microbial ingestion but also in the elimination of the apoptotic cells.
+- Phagocytosis is a cellular mechanism not only limited to microbial ingestion but also eliminates the apoptotic cells.

-Phagocytosis is a complex cellular mechanism for the ingestion and egestion of microbial elements and apoptotic cells.
-The process of cell eating plays a significant role in tissue homeostasis and immune defense.
+Phagocytosis is a complex cellular mechanism, which aids in the ingestion and egestion of microbial elements and apoptotic cells.
+The process of cell eating also plays a significant role in tissue homeostasis and immune defence.